linfengYang/ResSEConvNet/README.md

-This is an official implementation for a munuscipt being under review
+This is an official implementation for a manuscript being under review